sjmayotte/route53-dynamic-dns/README.md

 Application logs are written to `application.log` in root project directory.
 Log files are compressed and archived after reaching 10MB in size.
 The most recent 3 archives are kept in rotation.
 All other archives are deleted to keep footprint small.

 # Issues
-If you run into any issues, check to make sure all variables are set properly in `.env`.
-If they are, please open an [issue](https://github.com/sjmayotte/route53-dynamic-dns/issues) and provide as much content as possible.
+If you run into any issues, check to make sure all variables are set properly in `.env` or passed properly into Docker Container at runtime.
+If you are sure your environment variables are correct, please open an [issue](https://github.com/sjmayotte/route53-dynamic-dns/issues) and provide as much detail as possible.

 # License
 ## MIT